vibe-base/vibecoin/README.md

 ## 🚀 Overview

 Vibecoin is a revolutionary blockchain platform that combines the security of Proof-of-Work with the speed of Solana-style Proof of History.
-Built with a gas-based architecture, Vibecoin enables highly scalable, efficient, and truly decentralized applications for the future.
+Built on a gas-based architecture similar to Ethereum, and enhanced with Sui-style parallel processing, Vibecoin enables highly scalable, efficient, and truly decentralized applications.
+Its ability to execute transactions in parallel dramatically increases throughput and reduces latency, making Vibecoin ideal for next-generation dApps and real-world adoption.

 ## ✨ Key Features